No items found.

 For advanced/pro podcasters ($1,500–$3,000+)

-Once you’re fully invested into podcasting, it’s time to invest in a studio-grade setup that maximizes audio and video quality, and workflow efficiency.
+Once you’ve gotten more serious about podcasting, it’s time to invest in a studio-grade setup that maximizes audio and video quality, as well as workflow efficiency.
+I recommend:

 • Audio interface with built-in preamps: This lets you plug in one or more XLR microphones, boosts their signals to recording level, and converts the sound into digital audio for your computer.